 - Improves communication between all stakeholders.

-- Makes management easy, including document storage and report generation.
+- Simplifies management, including document storage and report generation.

 - Documents progress and preserves data for historical review.